Slovenia–Spain relations: Economic relations

 The relationship with cars, the leading sector of Spanish exports to Slovenia, reaches €131 million, a third of the total, and remains at a similar value compared to the previous year.

 Cooperation

-Since 2006 Spain has contributed to International Trust Fund for Mine Action (ITF).
-In 2011, he contributed €70,000, which was entirely used for cleaning projects of war explosives in Lebanon.
 In November 2015, Spain sent various humanitarian material to Slovenia to accommodate the large number of refugees arriving in its territory.

+High level visits

+In January 2023, Spanish Foreign Minister José Manuel Albares travelled to Slovenia to meet his Slovenian counterpart, Tanja Fajon.
+During this visit, Minister Albares was received by the President of Slovenia, Nataša Pirc Musar, and met with the Prime Minister, Robert Golob, and with the Speaker of the National Assembly, Urška Klakočar Zupančič.

+In February 2023, Prime Minister of Slovenia, Robert Golob hosted the Prime Minister of Spain, Pedro Sánchez.

+In April 2024, Prime Minister Sánchez visited Prime Minister Golob again.
+Both leaders announced their commitment to recognising the "Palestinian state when the circumstances are right to do so and in a way that can have the most positive impact on the peace process."